 The workshop will describe the nature of structural dissociation and discuss a practical and theoretically sound phase-oriented approach to treating the “whole” client while dealing effectively with dissociative parts.
 How to integrate EMDR therapy will be introduced, including approaches for stabilization and modifications of the standard EMDR protocol for effective memory processing and safe processing.

-- The participant will understand the Theory of Structural Dissociation of the Personality
+- Explain the Theory of Structural Dissociation of the Personality

-- The participant will learn 3 stabilization methods that can help stabilize parts of the personality.
+- Apply stabilization methods that can help stabilize parts of the personality.

-- The participant will learn how to modify the standard EMDR protocol when there are significant dissociative symptoms.
+- Explain how to modify the standard EMDR protocol when there are significant dissociative symptoms.

 About the Presenter:

 Dr. Roger Solomon is a psychologist specializing in the areas of trauma and grief.
 He has been on the Senior Faculty with the EMDR Institute since 1993 and teaches EMDR internationally.
 He is a consultant with the US Senate, and has provided services to numerous government agencies, including the FBI, Secret Service, and Polizia di Stato in Italy, and many law enforcement agencies.
 He has been collaborating with Onno Van der Hart for over 15 years, and is part of a team that has published 3 articles on complex trauma and EMDR therapy.
 Dr. Solomon also teaches “The Art of EMDR therapy” which focuses on the relational aspects of EMDR therapy (the dance of attunement between client and therapist as expressed thorough bilateral stimulation) and working with complex trauma.

 February 8th, 9 am to 11 am AZ time